-87 2 COVERAGE OF THE WETLANDS 88 SUPPLEMENT
+3 COVERAGE OF THE WETLANDS SUPPLEMENT

-89 The 2006 IPCC Guidelines classify all land area into six broad land-use categories: Forest Land, Cropland, 90 Grassland, Settlements, Wetlands and Other Land (see Chapter 3, Volume 4 of the 2006 IPCC Guidelines).
-The 91 lands covered in the Wetlands Supplement may occur in any of the IPCC land-use categories.
-The land-use 92 category that land is reported under depends on national land-use category definitions, data collection systems 93 and tracking of land transitions.
-For example, forested peatland can be classified as Forest Land, plantations on 94 peatland may be classified as Forest Land or Cropland depending on national forest definitions, and mangrove 95 forests may be classified as Forest Land or Wetlands.
-Due to its function, Constructed Wetlands are not 96 considered as a land-use category.
-The coverage of the Wetlands Supplement is briefly summarized in Table 1.
+The 2006 IPCC Guidelines classify all land area into six broad land-use categories: Forest Land, Cropland, Grassland, Wetlands, Settlements, and Other Land (see Chapter 3, Volume 4 of the 2006 IPCC Guidelines).
+The lands covered in the Wetlands Supplement may occur in any of the IPCC land-use categories.
+The land-use category under which land is reported depends on national land-use category definitions, data collection systems and tracking of land transitions.
+For example, forested peatland can be classified as Forest Land, plantations on peatland may be classified as Forest Land or Cropland depending on national forest definitions, and mangrove forests may be classified as Forest Land or Wetlands.
+Due to their function, constructed wetlands are not considered as a land-use category.
+The coverage of the Wetlands Supplement is summarised in Table 1.

-TABLE 1 Coverage of the Wetlands Supplement Chapter Coverage 1.
-Introduction Introduction of this report.
-Guidance on this report usage and Generic information application of the managed land proxy in wetlands, the linkages between the 2006 IPCC Guidelines and the supplementary guidance presented in this document.
-2. Drained Inland Organic Soils Guidance for managed inland organic soils including land drained for forestry, croplands, grazing, and settlements across climate zones.
+TABLE 1 COVERAGE OF THE WETLANDS SUPPLEMENT Chapter Coverage 1.
+Introduction Guidance on the use of the report and generic information on the linkages between the 2006 IPCC Guidelines and the supplementary guidance that it presents.
+2. Drained Inland Organic Soils Guidance on managed inland organic soils including land drained for forestry, croplands, grazing, and settlements across climate zones.
 3. Rewetted Organic Soils Guidance on rewetted organic soils including boreal, temperate, and tropical wetlands occurring in any land-use category.
-4. Coastal Wetlands Guidance for specified management activities in coastal areas of mangroves, tidal marshes and seagrass meadows.
-5. Inland Wetland Mineral Soils Guidance for managed inland wetland mineral soils, including lands used for forestry, cropland, grazing, and settlements, and rewetted mineral soils.
+4. Coastal Wetlands Guidance on specified management activities in coastal areas of mangroves, tidal marshes and seagrass meadows.
+5. Inland Wetland Mineral Soils Guidance on managed inland wetland mineral soils, including lands used for forestry, cropland, grazing, and settlements, and rewetted mineral soils.
 6. Constructed Wetlands for Wastewater Treatment Guidance on wetlands constructed for wastewater treatment.
-7. Cross-cutting Issues and Reporting Overall guidance on how to report anthropogenic emissions and removals from wetlands in the framework of the 2006 IPCC Guidelines .
-Also gives general good practice guidance on cross-cutting issues (key category and uncertainty analysis, times series consistency and QA/QC) to supplement that given in Volume 1 of the 2006 IPCC Guidelines .
+7. Cross-cutting Issues and Reporting Overall guidance on how to report anthropogenic emissions and removals from wetlands in the framework of the 2006 IPCC Guidelines.
+Also gives general good practice guidance on cross-cutting issues (key category and uncertainty analysis, times series consistency and quality assurance/quality control) to supplement that given in Volume 1 of the 2006 IPCC Guidelines.

-99 A summary of the main methodological updates to the 2006 IPCC Guidelines is provided below.
-Chapter 1 100 provides a decision tree to help inventory compilers determine which chapters of this supplement to apply and 101 describes the coverage and definitions of the wetland types.
+A summary of the main methodological updates to the 2006 IPCC Guidelines is provided below.
+Chapter 1 provides a decision tree to help inventory compilers determine which chapters of this supplement to apply and describes the coverage and definitions of the wetland types.

-102 Peatlands and organic soils.
-The 2006 IPCC Guidelines included some guidance on drainage (Chapter 4, 103 Volume 4) and peat extraction (Chapter 7, Volume 4), but not on rewetting.
-In this supplement, peatlands are 104 included along with organic soils and both drainage and rewetting are covered.
-Updated default emission factors 105 and methods are provided for both drained and rewetted organic soils including for off-site carbon dioxide (CO2) 106 emissions via waterborne carbon losses.
-Guidance on methane (CH4) emissions from rewetting of organic soils 107 (Chapter 3), ditches on drained inland organic soils and CO2, CH4 and carbon monoxide (CO) emissions from

-108 peat fires are also provided (Chapter 2).
+Peatlands and organic soils.
+The 2006 IPCC Guidelines included some guidance on drainage (Chapter 4, Volume 4) and peat extraction (Chapter 7, Volume 4), but not on rewetting.
+In this supplement, peatlands are included along with organic soils and both drainage and rewetting are covered.
+Updated emission factors and methods are provided for both drained and rewetted organic soils including for off-site carbon dioxide (CO2) emissions via waterborne carbon losses.
+Guidance on methane (CH4) emissions from rewetting of organic soils (Chapter 3 of the Wetlands Supplement), ditches on drained inland organic soils and CO2, CH4 and carbon monoxide (CO) emissions from peat fires are also provided (Chapter 2 of the Wetlands Supplement).